fabiommendes/sidekick/docs/lazy.rst

 Proxy and deferred objects
 ==========================

-Sidekick also provides two similar kind of deferred objects: :cls:`sidekick.Proxy` and :cls:`sidekick.Deferred`.
-They are both initialized from a callable with arbitrary arguments and delay the execution of the callable until some property of the result is needed:
+Sidekick also provides two similar kind of deferred objects: :cls:`sidekick.Deferred` and :cls:`sidekick.Delayed`.
+They are both initialized from a callable with arbitrary arguments and delay the execution of the callable until the result is
+needed:

 >>> class User:
 ...     def __init__(self, **kwargs):